mihnea-radulescu/imagenormalizer/README.md

 # imagenormalizer
 Image Normalizer is a cross-platform command-line batch-processing tool that resizes and compresses images, transforming each image by:
+* applying EXIF Orientation to the image, if tag present
 * removing its CICP, EXIF, ICC, IPTC and XMP profile data, if present
 * resizing it to fit within the maximum width/height supplied, if necessary
 * compressing it to the provided image quality level
 * saving it in the JPEG format with the .jpg file extension

+The supported image formats are: bmp, gif, jpe/jpeg/jpg, pbm, png, qoi, tga, tif/tiff, webp.

-Image Normalizer is intended to support the storage of images produced by digital cameras in a consistent and disc space conserving manner.
+Image Normalizer is intended to facilitate the storage of images produced by digital cameras in a consistent and disc space conserving manner.

 Image Normalizer targets .NET 8 on Linux, Windows and macOS.